proknow/proknow-python/docs/contributing.rst

 3. Documentation.
 4. Tests.

 We are unlikely to accept pull requests that modify the license or change the way we publish and deploy.
 For example, we would not accept a change that separated the source and build directories because it would change the way we published the documentation.
-Tests are the exception to this because we do not yet have a testing strategy in place.